LenAgain/vscode-ipe-tools/README.md

 ### `ipe-tools.insertFigure`

-The command flow is roughly as follows:
-- Determine the figure name
-- Insert the snippet
-- Create the figure directory if necessary
-- Launch Ipe to edit the figure
+Inserts a snippet and launches Ipe to edit a new figure.

 If the editor has a selection, the first selection is used as the figure name, otherwise the editor prompts for a name.
-The snippet specified in `ipe-tools.snippet` is then inserted.
+The snippet specified in `ipe-tools.snippet` is then inserted which expands around the current selection.

 ### `ipe-tools.newFigure`